Why Trust OMD?

 • Official undergraduate transcripts

-• Valid teaching certificate (for K-12 educators), recommended but not required
+• Valid teaching certificate (recommended, not required)

 • Professional résumé highlighting instructional experience